mhsefidgar/DataAnalysis/README.md

 # SQL CheatSheet
 *   Welcome to the SQL cheatsheet by Mohammad Sefidgar

     SQL cheatsheet table handling code and explainations

-    Sure, here's a basic SQL cheat sheet for handling tables:
+    A basic SQL cheat sheet for handling tables:

     **Creating a table:**